wagtail/wagtail/docs/contributing/documentation_guidelines.md

 Replace the "documentation.md" with the actual name of your markdown file.
 ```

-If you have followed the preceding steps correctly, your command line terminal will display errors indicating non-adherence to the Google developer documentation style guide.
+If you follow the preceding steps correctly, your command line terminal will display errors indicating non-adherence to the Google developer documentation style guide.

 ### Paragraphs